I have been the Foundation governor for Siddington for many years and I am Chair of the Governers currently.

 My three daughters are all past Marton pupils - all starting their education in our nursery and leaving in Year 6 to move to our partner secondary school Eaton Bank.
 They all have very fond memories of their time at Marton and it has provided an excellent foundation for their future.
-My two eldest daughters are at University with the youngest at Eaton Bank.
+My two eldest daughters are now working in various professions.

-In my spare time I enjoy cooking, gardening and enjoying the beautiful countryside in which we live whilst walking our two Springer Spaniels - Holly and her daughter Ginny and my family.
+In my spare time I enjoy cooking, gardening and enjoying the beautiful countryside in which we live whilst walking our two Springer Spaniels - Holly and her daughter Ginny.

 Reverend Ian Arch

 I am Vicar of Marton, Siddington with Capesthorne and Eaton with Hulme Walfield.
 I am also a parent at the school.
 As a school governor I focus on the Christian foundation of our school, trying to ensure that our Christian values inform and inspire all we do.
 I lead worship in school most weeks, and am available as a school chaplain to the whole school community: children, staff and parents.

 I have been a Foundation governor representing the parish of Swettenham for the past few years.

 I have three children who all love Marton.
 I believe Marton is a good environment for the children to go to school and it is a great first stepping stone on the educational ladder.
 I attended Marton as a child and love the thought of the children going through the same classes as I did.

 We live on a farm and have two dogs and a cat as well as lots of cows.
 We enjoy the outside lifestyle and country pursuits.